If you’re in the FinTech space, this article will show you how to generate 10-15 qualified leads per week using nothing but LinkedIn.

 Step 1: Build a list of prospects

-At the beginning of this outreach campaign, we used Crunchbase to find the relevant companies that RegAnylitics wanted to target.
+At the beginning of this outreach campaign, we used Crunchbase to find the relevant companies that RegAylitics wanted to target.

-Step 2: Filter by second-degree network on Linkedin
+Step 2: Filter by their second-degree network on LinkedIn

 Why do we do this?